T9 (predictive text)

 T9 is a predictive text technology for mobile phones (specifically those that contain a 3×4 numeric keypad), originally developed by Tegic Communications, now part of Nuance Communications.
 T9 stands for Text on 9 keys.

-T9 was used on phones from Verizon, NEC, Nokia, Samsung Electronics, Siemens, Sony Mobile, Sanyo, SAGEM and others, as well as PDAs such as Avigo during the late 1990s.
+T9 was used on phones from Verizon, NEC, Nokia, Samsung Electronics, Siemens, Sony Mobile, Sanyo, SAGEM and others, as well as PDAs such as the Avigo during the late 1990s.
 The main competing technologies include iTap created by Motorola, SureType created by RIM, Eatoni's LetterWise and WordWise, and Intelab's Tauto.
-It still is used on niche products as Punkt mp-02.
+It is still used on niche products such as the Punkt mp-02.

+As of 2010, the technology was present on more than four billion devices.
 T9 is available on certain phones without a touchscreen, and is available on Android and Apple iPhone (as of iOS 18) phones as a custom keyboard.

+History

+The development of T9 technology began in 1987 with the goal of creating an accessible text input system based on eye tracking.
+At the time that development was taking place, the eye tracking headsets in use could only identify eight distinct fixations.
+By grouping letters onto these eight target areas and constructing a database of commonly used words, the developers created a system for typing words by selecting one of each of the eight areas in sequence.
+In 1995, the inventors of T9 noticed that both their system of letter groupings and the numeric keypads on mobile phones used 8 inputs to represent every letter of the alphabet and chose to shift their development efforts towards mobile phones.

+The first two mobile phones available for sale with T9 text input installed were the Benefon iO in Finland and the Anycall phone by Samsung.

+In August 2007, Nuance Communications purchased Tegic Communications from its parent company AOL.